TRINITY EPISCOPAL CHURCH

 Today, Trinity Episcopal Church is spiritual home to a truly diverse community of faith, fully representative of our surrounding population.
 Our involvement in and with the community continues to grow and expand as our service and ministry to others increases.
 We are a friendly, welcoming parish, proud of our inclusiveness and hospitality.

 The current Trinity Episcopal Church building, at the end of Ryers Lane in Matawan, was built in 1968.
-It replaced our original church on Main Street, which is shown in the photo at the left as featured in "The New Jersey Churchscape."
+It replaced our original church on Main Street, which is featured in "The New Jersey Churchscape."
 The old church, built in 1850, still stands, at 74 Main Street, Matawan, as Bart's Restaurant.

 Of the old church building, Churchscape would later write: "This is an early English Gothic plan, modeled after St James the Less in Philadelphia, by Richard Upjohn, one of the leading architects in the country in the 1840s and 50s.
 The steep pitch to the roof, the very clearly delineated chancel, the bellcote, buttresses and low side walls as a means of encompassing the interior aisles were among the elements Upjohn borrowed from St James the Less.
 Upjohn created a number of plans for small parishes, sometimes charging as little as $100 for a set of plans."

 Construction of the old church was initiated by Colonel John Travers, who lived at the mouth of the Cheesequake River in what was then Middletown Point.
 The cornerstone was laid on April 24, 1850, by the Rt.
 Rev. George W. Doane, Bishop of the Diocese of New Jersey.
-The Church was incorporated on May 11, 1850, and admitted into union with the Convention of the Diocese at its annual meeting in Newark that month.
-Bishop Doane consecrated the Church on June 10, 1851.
+The Church was incorporated on May 11.
+1850

 In 1926, through the efforts of Senior Warden Clifford Chapman, Trinity became an assisted parish under the supervision of the Rev. John Schwacke, rector of St. Peter's Freehold.
 He served Trinity in this capacity until his death in 1942.
 Trinity was then put under the direction of the rector of St. Mary's Keyport, and remained so until 1953 when it was returned to the oversight of St. Peter's.

 In 1958, Trinity Church started its first fund drive to purchase its own rectory and seek full parish status.
-The first rectory was on Wyckoff Street, but when this proved too small, a building was purchased at 142 Broad Street.
-At that time, Trinity attained the services of a seminarian, Carroll B. Hall, who was later ordained priest and became the first full-time Rector of Trinity.
+The first rectory was on Wyckoff Street, where The Rev. John Robson resided as Trinity's first full-time Rector.
+When larger quarters were needed, a building was purchased at 142 Broad Street.
+At that time, Trinity obtained the services of a seminarian, Carroll B. Hall, who was later ordained a priest and succeeded Father Robson as Rector.

 In 1979, Rev. Jaeger was succeeded by The Rev. Charles D. Ridge, who would lead Trinity into the busy decade of the 1980s.
 First, in 1980, new chairs were purchased for the Church.
 In 1985, a new organ was purchased through a fund drive which was so successful that a new piano was also acquired.
 The community was then invited to the organ dedication which featured a concert by renowned organist Carlo Curley.